adobe/aem-dispatcher-experiments/experiments/refetching-flush/README.md

 1. Open `page-with-bad-component` on your author: http://localhost:4502/editor.html/content/dispatchertester/us/en/page-with-bad-component.html
 1. Publish the page.
 Optionally, you can make a change before publishing, such as including a text component and adding some text.
 1. Confirm that `page-with-bad-component.html` is no longer present in the cache: `ls /Library/WebServer/docroot/publish/content/dispatchertester/us/en`
-1. In VisualVM, open the AEM publish instance's Java process to the Monitoring tab
+1. In VisualVM, open the AEM publish instance's Java process to the Monitor tab
 1. Using the JMeter script included in this directory, generate 100 threads of requests with a 10 second ramp up time, in a continuous manner for 20 seconds total:

 ```